 "We're able to preserve the usable land on top.
 So even though we're putting that volume underground, we're able to put parking, landscaping and other surface features on top," said Peters.
 "So we're basically using the land twice.
 We're using it underground for detention, and using the surface for conventional development purposes."

 Tim Owens said his new Taco Casa will benefit a great deal from the project.
+“After it’s finished, we’ll be able to pave over it and have parking areas, landscape and a lot of things for our customers.”

 The upfront cost of building the system is more expensive than the traditional ponds, but Peters said that as the cost of land continues to rise in his area, more business owners are looking at the underground systems.